-For any PJM declared load management event in the first three months of 2016, participants registered under the full option, which contains 99.6 percent of registrations, that were dispatched and reported a load reduction were eligible to receive emergency energy payments.
+For any PJM declared load management event in the first six months of 2016, participants registered under the full option, which contains 99.6 percent of registrations, that were dispatched and reported a load reduction were eligible to receive emergency energy payments.
 The full program option includes an energy payment for load reductions during a pre-emergency or emergency event for demand response events and capacity payments.
+The dispatch price is set by the CSP before the delivery year starts and cannot be changed during the delivery year.
 The Demand Resource energy payments are equal to the higher of hourly zonal LMP or a strike price energy offer made by the participant, including a dollar per MWh minimum dispatch price and an associated shutdown cost.
 The new scarcity pricing rules increased the maximum DR energy price offer for the 2013/2014 Delivery Year to \$1,800 per MWh.
-The maximum offer decreased to \$1,599 per MWh for the 2014/2015 Delivery Year and increased to \$1,849

-37 OATT Attachment K Appendix Section 8.2.
-38 OATT Attachment K Appendix Section 8.2. per MWh for the 2015/2016 Delivery Year.
+The maximum offer decreased to \$1,599 per MWh for the 2014/2015 Delivery Year and increased to \$1,849 per MWh for the 2015/2016 Delivery Year.
 The maximum generator offer will remain at \$1,000 per MWh.
-40
+40 41

 Shutdown costs for demand response resources are not adequately defined in Manual 15.
-PJM's Cost Development Subcommittee (CDS) approved changes to Manual 15 to eliminate shutdown costs for demand response resources participating in the Synchronized Reserve Market, but not Demand Resources or Economic Resources.
+PJM's Cost Development Subcommittee (CDS) approved changes to Manual 15 to eliminate shutdown costs for demand response resources participating in the Synchronized Reserve Market, but not Demand Resources or Economic Resources.42